purmac/chuckfavorite/README.md

 # Chuck's favorite

-A fun website I made for testing shake.js on mobile device.
-The idea came from whip sound app on mobile.
+A fun website I made for mimicking whip sound app using shake.js.
+The words are from my belove advisor Chuck.
+He used these words in almost every group meeting.